-The Company engages an Independent Chartered Accountant firm as Internal Auditor every year which is responsible for Internal Audit and periodical risk appraisal, internal as well as external in the organization.
-On the basis of the appraisal, potential risks are identified and preventive measures are initiated depending on the perceived gravity of the risk.
+The Company engages an Independent Chartered Accountant firm as Internal Auditor every year, which is responsible for Internal Audit and periodical risk appraisal, internal as well as external in the organization.
+Based on the appraisal, potential risks are identified and preventive measures are initiated depending on the perceived gravity of the risk.